maxpertici/button-styles/README.md

 A WordPress plugin that adds unified styles to Gutenberg button blocks.

 ## Overview
-This plugin provides a way to manage button styles for handling hover colors and block styles nicely for your different users' needs.
+This plugin provides a way to manage button styles, handling hover colors and block styles elegantly for your various users' needs.
-You can therefore create and manage button styles with:
+You can create and manage button styles with:
 * Block Styles
 * CSS Styles and theme.json